Rhadames Angelucci Interview 1/10/1978

 Tabuteau used a long scrape – first one to start using that kind of scrape.

-Example of reed tips he gave: don’t tie over the end of the tube; must use good knives.
+Example of tips Tabuteau gave on reeds: don’t tie over the end of the tube; must use good knives.

 Tabuteau: exhale at end of phrase and inhale.